cleanlab/cleanvision-examples/README.md

 For a quick-start tutorial on different ways to use this package, check [Tutorials](https://cleanvision.readthedocs.io/en/latest/tutorials/tutorial.html#)

-[cloud_dataset.ipynb](cloud_dataset.ipynb) demonstrates how to run CleanVision on a dataset residing in s3 storage and also has instructions on how to use it for datasets in Azure and Google storage.
+[cloud_dataset.ipynb](cloud_dataset.ipynb) demonstrates how to run CleanVision on a cloud dataset in [AWS S3](https://aws.amazon.com/s3/)  storage as well as instructions for datasets stored in [Azure](https://azure.microsoft.com/en-us/products/storage/blobs/) or [GCP](https://cloud.google.com/storage).

 ## Installation